Voice interactions (and command systems) are transforming user experience for a wide range of tasks.

 Ultimately, going from an on-screen interaction to a solely voice-based interaction unnecessarily limits the usefulness of the device; it actually increases user frustrations and creates more problems.
 I do not not expect voice interaction to completely replace written communication, despite common belief and trends.
 What I do know is that human to machine communication is rapidly expanding to include both types of interaction.
 For example, if you wanted to initiate a ride with Uber, you might say, “Siri, call me an uber.”
 The next step would be to see nearby uber vehicles on a map via your smartphone screen to decide whether it’s worth the wait.
 A visual display is still a more efficient (and necessary) way of letting people access a large amount of information than audio-only output.

 Obviously, combining these into a single system sounds like a good idea.
 But there are many design challenges of successfully integrating two very different interaction modes into a single system.
 We are yet to realize the optimal benefits of both voice and screen interaction.
 Who knows which mode will dominate the way we interact with devices.
 All I know is that the demand for completing tasks and obtaining services will continue to increase—which will lead to the demand for improving voice agents and programs to accomplish tasks more efficiently, quickly, and intuitively.

-If you’re curious about designing for voice user interfaces, try out this free voice design short course.
+If you’re curious about designing for voice user interfaces, try out this free voice design short course and read more about the VUI design process.
 Keen to learn more about voice technology?
 Check out the following articles: